mahendraprateik/Monty-Hall-puzzle/README.md

 Now read carefully:<br>

 <b>Statement 1:</b> Lets go back to step 1 for a second.
-Initially had a higher chance (66%) of NOT winning.
+Initially, you had a higher chance (66%) of NOT winning.
 So MORE LIKELY THAN NOT, you picked the wrong door.

 <b>Statement 2:</b> The host reveals one of the remaining door and confirms that there is no prize behind it.
 The host ALWAYS opens an incorrect door as part of the game.